davmz/heic-converter/README.md

 - Converts single `.heic` files to `.jpg`
 - Auto-saves to a `converted_images/` folder
-- Runs directly in terminal
+- Automatically appends a suffix (e.g., `_1`, `_2`, etc.) if a file with the same name already exists
-- Clean and beginner-friendly Python code
+- Runs directly in terminal with simple prompts
-- Creates a copy of the converted image
+- Displays total time taken for each conversion

 ## 🚀 Getting Started